thephpleague/csv/docs/9.0/connections/filters.md

 public AbstractCsv::getStreamFilterMode(void): int
 ~~~

-The `supportsStreamFilter` tells whether the stream filter API is supported by the current object whereas the `getStreamFilterMode` returns the filter mode used to attach new stream filters to the CSV object.
+The `supportsStreamFilter` tells whether the stream filter API is supported by the current object whereas the `getStreamFilterMode` returns the filter mode used to add new stream filters to the CSV object.
 The filter mode value is one of the following PHP's constant:

 - `STREAM_FILTER_READ` to add stream filter on read
 - `STREAM_FILTER_WRITE` to add stream filter on write

+Regardless of stream filter API support by a specific CSV object, `getStreamFilterMode` will always return a value.

 ~~~php
 <?php